 At Grassland 2.0, we are dedicated to finding pathways toward a regenerative agriculture that delivers stable profits for farmers, rural community vitality and protection of the ecosystem on which we all depend.
 So, where do we start?
-While keeping big-picture issues like national farm policy and global markets in mind, we recognize that change happens one farm at a time and that social dimensions can be drivers for making change happen.
+While keeping big-picture issues like national farm policy and global markets in mind, we recognize that social dimensions can be drivers for making change happen.
 Together, we are working to engage local communities in conversations about their visions for sustainable food and farming systems and how we get there.

-One way we are engaging local communities is through our Learning Hubs – place-based focal points of activity that support two-way communication and co-learning between the Grassland 2.0 team and the local region and people.
+We are engaging local communities through our Learning Hubs – place-based focal points of activity that support communication and co-learning between various stakeholders.
 We are looking to support and learn from community efforts and assist in identifying effective strategies for creating change in their local landscape, farming, and food system.
-Collectively, we will go through a collaborative landscape design process that identifies what is possible and explores barriers and opportunities that influence the capacity for change.
+Collectively, we are going through a collaborative landscape design process in each hub that identifies what is possible and explores barriers and opportunities that influence the capacity for change.
 One outcome of the process will be a local plan the community can use to guide their progress toward a shared future.

 Locally driven Learning Hubs

-Learning Hubs will be hosted by local organizations or individuals and engage existing leaders and social networks to encourage continued co-learning beyond the lifespan of the project.
-Each Learning Hub will include people and organizations who are interested and engaged in the kind of systems change the local community and project agree to explore and advance.
-The Grassland 2.0 team will support each group’s efforts.
+Learning Hubs are locally organized and engage existing leaders and social networks to encourage continued co-learning beyond the lifespan of the project.
+Each Learning Hub includes people and organizations who are interested and engaged in the kind of systems change the local community and project agree to explore and advance.
+The Grassland 2.0 team is supporting each group’s efforts.

 Learning Hub activities

-Learning Hubs will be the focus of activities for Grassland 2.0.
+Learning Hubs are the focus of activities for Grassland 2.0.
 Specific activities will depend on the agricultural transformation needs of each Learning Hub and will be developed in collaboration with the Learning Hub participants.
 Potential activities include: